 Loss Contingency - The Organization is currently involved in litigious matters that arose in the ordinary course of business.
-Potential losses under these disputes could range up to \$255,000; however, after discussion with the Organization's attorney it was determined that the likelihood that the Organization will need to pay out any amount in relation to these matters are remote so no accrual for loss contingency has been recorded on the Organization's December 31, 2014 consolidated financial statements.
+Potential losses under these disputes could range up to \$255,000; however, after discussion with the Organization's attorney it was determined that the likelihood that the Organization will need to pay out any amount in relation to these matters are remote so no accrual for loss contingency has been recorded on the Organization's December 31, 2015 consolidated financial statements.

-Operating Leases - The Organization leases office space in Imperial Beach, California under an operating lease that expires January 1, 2016.
-Future minimum rental payments of \$26,400 will be paid by the Organization in 2015.
+Operating Leases - The Organization leases office space in Imperial Beach, California under an operating lease that expired on January 1, 2016.
+The lease was extended for an additional 2 years which expires on January 1, 2018.
+Future minimum rental payments of \$26,400 will be paid by the Organization in 2016.

-In addition, the Organization leases office space in Ensenada, Baja California, Mexico, under an operating lease that expires August 31, 2015.
-Future minimum rental payments for 2015 are \$13,869.
+In addition, the Organization leases office space in Ensenada, Baja California, Mexico, under an operating lease that expires August 31, 2016.
+Future minimum rental payments for 2016 are \$20,803.

-For the year ended December 31, 2014, total rent expense was \$50,884.
+For the year ended December 31, 2015, total rent expense was \$50,684.